MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ![Using the Extract Table Using Examples option](../images/extract-table-using-examples.png)

-When you select that new button, you’ll be taken into the “Extract Table Using Examples” experience allowing you to specify sample output values for the data you’d like to extract from your Text/CSV file.
+When you select that new button, you’ll be taken into the “Extract Table Using Examples” page.
+On this page, you specify sample output values for the data you’d like to extract from your Text/CSV file.

 ![Specify sample output values to extract data](../images/specify-sample-output-values.png)